davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This option allows for the use of a custom query selector to match the container that holds the slides, within the provided embla node.
+    This option allows for the use of a custom query selector to match the container that holds the slides.
+If no value is provided Embla will match any immediate html tag.
 All immediate children of this container will be treated as slides.
   </div>
   <br>
   <div>